Genie+ Priorities at Animal Kingdom

 Satisfaction Score = 1 out of 7

 At Animal Kingdom, Kilimanjaro Safaris has the second-worst availability of all Genie+ attractions, and is the option with the highest satisfaction.
-It’s no longer the top “trifecta” like it once was, but that’s due in part to the attraction being able to stay open longer with later sunsets.
-That increases availability to help keep up with demand.
-And its time savings aren’t what they used to be.
-It only has the 4th-highest time savings of any attraction because its Lightning Lane waits are trending higher – 16 minutes or so.
+It’s no longer the top “trifecta” like it once was, but that’s mostly only due to the Disney Pals having low capacity and high demand (more on that later).
+But its time savings have rebounded thanks to the Lightning Lane speeding back up.

-On high crowd days, it now doesn’t book up until the early afternoon.
-You can save up to 30 minutes compared to standby, on average.
+On high crowd days, it’s back to booking up around noon.
+You can save up to 47 minutes compared to standby, on average.
 And of the whole seven attractions on this list, it has the top satisfaction.

 Availability Score = 1 out of 7